-The welcome result has been that all the analytic work developed by Prof. Popov and the Russian school can be straightforwardly applied to the case of massive cores, if the β -equilibrium condition is properly taken into account.
+The welcome result has been that all the analytic work developed by Prof. Popov and the Russian school can be applied using scaling laws to the case of massive nuclear density cores, if the $\beta$ -equilibrium condition is properly taken into account.
 This has been the result obtained and published by Ruffini, Xue and Rotondo already in 2007.
 Since then, a large variety of problems has emerged, which have seen the direct participation at ICRANet of Prof. Greiner, Prof. Popov, and Prof. 't Hooft.
 The crucial issue to be debated is the stability of such cores under the competing effects of self gravity and Coulomb repulsion.
 In order to probe this stability, we have started a new approach to the problem within the framework of general relativity.
-The object of the work by Patricelli and Rueda is the generalization of the Tolman-Oppenheimer-Volkoff equation duly taking into account the electrodynamical contribution.
-The major scientific issue here is to have a unified approach solving the coupled system of the general relativistic self gravitating electrodynamical problem with the corresponding formulation of the Thomas-Fermi equation in the framework of general relativity.
+However, in order to approach the more complex problem of a neutron star core and its interface with the neutron star crust, as well as a variety of new physical regimes encountered in ultra-relativistic conditions, we have proceeded by steps.
+We have then generalized the Feynman-Metropolis-Teller treatment of compressed atoms to relativistic regimes, and we have introduced the concept of compressed massive nuclear density cores.
+The object of the Ph.D thesis of Rueda has been the addressing of the existence of globally neutral neutron star configurations in contrast with the traditional ones constructed by imposing local neutrality.
+The equilibrium equations describing this system are the Einstein-Maxwell equations which have been solved self-consistently with the general relativistic Thomas-Fermi equations and $\beta$ -equilibrium condition.
+The major scientific issue here is to have a unified approach solving the coupled system of the general relativistic self gravitating electrodynamical problem with the corresponding formulation of the Thomas-Fermi equations in the framework of general relativity.
 Prof. 't Hooft, in a series of lectures, has forcefully expressed the opinion that necessarily, during the process of gravitational collapse, it should occur a more extended distribution of the electromagnetic field to the entire core of the star and not only confined to a thin shell.
 This is a necessary condition in order to transmit the gravitational energy of the collapse to the electrodynamical component of the field giving possibly rise to large pair creation processes.
-This crucial idea is currently being pursued by the application to this system of a classical work of Feynmann-Metropolis and Teller, who considered in relativistic Thomas-Fermi the crucial role of non-degeneracy.
+Indeed, as demonstrated in our latest results, we are realizing this crucial idea of Prof. 't Hooft.
+As a result of the self-consistent treatment of the general relativistic equilibrium equations of neutron stars that we have mentioned above, we obtain neutron star equilibrium configurations with extended electrodynamic structure, starting from the center of the star all the way up to the core-crust interface, where the electric field can reach overcritical values.
+Recently, an extremely interesting observational problematic has emerged from the Chandra observations of the central compact object of the Cassiopeia A supernova remnant.
+It is with a similar steadily emitting and non-pulsating neutron star that our theoretical predictions can indeed be tested.
+In particular, the existence of a new family of neutron stars with a smaller crusts than the ones obtained when local neutrality is adopted.